 - The group discussed tools and processes for transformation, with a focus on data management.
-Data ownership is a key component of transformation and varies greatly among organisations.
+Data ownership is a key component of transformation and varies greatly among organizations.
 According to one CFO, integrating various siloed enterprise systems and getting the data to move between those systems has been the biggest challenge.
 The solution to this transformation challenge was to leverage a modern data lake that collects data from every system and serves as a single source of the truth.
-The organisation has realised significant cost savings from offloaded auxiliary systems and reduced headcount through automation.
+The organization has realized significant cost savings from offloaded auxiliary systems and reduced headcount through automation.
 Another CFO indicated that because the finance function does not have ownership of the data function, it is required to work closely with the operations function on data analysis projects.
 In another case, data and analytics fall within the CFO’s purview, making them more accessible to be used in strategic decision-making.

 RETURN ON INVESTMENT (ROI)

 - ROI on new technology investments can take many forms.
 To prove the value of new investments, one CFO provides the cost savings associated with no longer having to maintain legacy systems on a quarterly basis.
 Another found success in rolling back bolt-on systems.
 This company’s team was able to build better automation to manage data transfer and processing between various systems, which reduced headcount for transactional activities.
 That same team also moved away from out-of-the-box lead scoring calculations in its marketing platform to improve lead scoring and enable greater visibility into one-half to three-quarters of its pipeline.
 Both actions improved ROI of technology investments measurably.